antitree/keyctl-unmask/README.md

 ## Example in Docker

-Let me demonstrate how you can brute force all the keys of a host and take over every keyring.

-In one container (called secret-server), create a new key representing a secret stored by a container:
+In one container, create a new key representing a secret stored by a container:

 ~~~shell
 docker run --name secret-server -it --security-opt \